Clicky

 Not Autopilot

-Trolling Mode
+Trolling

 Slow speed can be used as a trolling mode, as it’s basically the same thing.

-To turn on slow speed mode on newer Sea-Doo’s you let off the throttle and go at idle.
+To turn on slow speed mode on newer models, you let off the throttle and go at idle.
 Press the speed control button on the left handlebar.
 You will go into slow speed mode, setting 5 (~5mph) is default.
 Use up and down arrows to speed up or slow down.

-Older Sea-Doo’s with iBR required you to be in neutral and then hold down the cruise control button located on the right side of the handlebars.
+Older machines with iBR required you to be in neutral and then hold down the cruise control button located on the right side of the handlebars.
 Then you would start moving and can adjust the speed up and down with arrows buttons.

-Speed Limiter Mode (Cruise Control)
+Speed Limiter (Cruise Control)

 Speed limiter allows you to set the speed you want to stay at, but you must keep the throttle pulled in at all times.